 by Jacob Brandt | Oct 19, 2020 | General Information

-The legislature for the State of Ohio has determined that in order to conduct business in this state, employers must provide benefits to their injured employees.
-Essentially, employers must provide insurance to their employees for injuries suffered as a result of a workplace accident.
+The legislature for the state of Ohio has determined that in order to conduct business in this state, employers must provide benefits to their injured employees.
+Essentially, employers must provide insurance to their employees for injuries suffered as a result of a workplace accident or occupational disease injury.
 The Ohio Legislature has allowed employers to choose between two insurance options to cover workers’ compensation claims.
 Employers can choose to either be state-funded or self-insured for workers’ compensation purposes.

-State-funded employers are employers that pay premiums to a fund or pool administered by the Ohio Bureau of Workers’ Compensation out of which injured workers are compensated when they suffer a compensable injure as a result of a workplace accident.
+State-funded employers are employers that pay premiums to a fund or pool administered by the Ohio Bureau of Workers’ Compensation out of which injured workers are compensated when they suffer a compensable injury as a result of a workplace accident or occupational disease.
 Treatment coverage, as with compensation, also comes from that fund or pool to which state-funded employers pay premiums.
 The greater number of claims that are attributable to a specific employer the higher they must pay in premiums.
 Therefore state-funded employers are incentivized to lower the number of employees injured at their place of employment by the prospect of keeping their premiums as low as possible.

-Nonetheless both state-funded and self-insured employers are obligated to ensure that their employees are covered following a compensable workplace accident.
-Regardless of whether your employer is state-funded or self-insured, if you suffer an injury as a result of a workplace accident you should seek coverage through the Ohio Workers’ Compensation system.
+Remember, both state-funded and self-insured employers are obligated to ensure that their employees are covered following a compensable workplace accident or occupational disease.
+Regardless of whether your employer is state-funded or self-insured, if you suffer an injury as a result of a workplace accident, or develop an occupational disease, you should seek coverage through the Ohio Workers’ Compensation system.
 If you are contemplating filing a workers’ compensation claim do not hesitate to contact the workers’ compensation attorneys in Columbus and six local location at The Bainbridge Firm for assistance seeking those benefits.
 We can provide you all the assistance you need in order to prove your claim.

 - Social Security and Disability Compensation